ucbrise/flor/README.md

 0  flor_sandbox 2025-10-13 18:13:48  ipython  forward  Hello ML World!
 ```

-### Record hyperparameters and metrics by iteration
+### Record hyperparameters and per-iteration metrics

-Adopt as much as you want.
-Every step buys a specific thing:
+Record learning rate and batch size for the run, loss at each training step,
+and validation accuracy after each epoch:

 ```python
 import flordb as flor